 There are many mulled wine recipes.
 Some are complex, while others are quite simple, and the ingredients vary depending on the region.
 Typical spices used in mulled wine include allspice, anise, cinnamon, cloves, nutmeg, and vanilla.
 The addition of fruit or sugar to sweeten the mixture also varies from recipe to recipe.
 Bitter orange is a common additive, but some recipes also call for apple, fig, ginger, or even raisins.

-The type of alcohol included in mulled wine again varies from recipe to recipe.
+The type of alcohol included in mulled wine varies as well.
 Most recipes begin with red wine and may have one or more other liquors added.
-Vodka, brandy, rum, cognac, sherry, and akavit are all popular additives to mulled wine.
+Brandy or cognac, rum, and vodka, as well as aquavit and sherry, are all popular additives to mulled wine.

 Alcohol-free mulled “wines” can be made by replacing the wine with fruit juice or cider.
 Another approach boils the mixture until the alcohol evaporates off, though this is not precise, and some alcohol may remain.
 Nonalcoholic versions are usually referred to as mulled cider.
 Wassail is another common name, though it more often includes alcohol like beer, brandy, rum, or wine.

 Preparing mulled wines typically requires combining the wine with the spices, fruit, and other additives.
 This mixture is simmered on the stovetop to allow the flavors to infuse, though it's also a perfect warm punch to make in a slow cooker.

 Once thoroughly heated, the mulled wine is either strained and served immediately or refrigerated to allow further infusion of the flavors.
 Some recipes call for a full 24-hour, refrigerated infusion.
 The additives are then strained out, and the mulled wine is reheated before serving.